RetroPie/RetroPie-Docs/docs/Dreamcast.md

 ## CHD files

-Both Reicast and Flycast have support for the CHD (V5) archive format.
+All three emulators have support for the CHD (V5) archive format.
 This format will save space and allow you to keep your Dreamcast ROM folder tidy.
 See [Creating CHDs from CD-ROMS](CHD-files#creating-chds-from-cd-roms).

 ## BIOS